grab/engineering-blog/_posts/2021-02-05-customer-support-workforce-routing.md

 High-priority requests, such as safety issues, must not be in the queue for a long duration and should be handled as fast as possible even when the system is filled with low-priority requests.

-There are two different kinds of queues, one to handle requests at priority level and other to handle individual issues, which are the business queues on which the queue limit constraints apply.
+There are two different kinds of queues: one to handle requests at priority level and the other to handle individual issues that are on the business queues on which the queue limit constraints apply.

 To illustrate further, here are two different scenarios of enqueuing/de-queuing:

 **Different issues with different priorities**

-In this scenario, the priority is set to dequeue safety issues, which are in the high-priority queue, before picking up the enquiry issues from the low-priority queue.
+In this scenario, the priority is set to de-queue safety issues, which are in the high-priority queue, before picking up the enquiry issues from the low-priority queue.

 <div class="post-image-section"><figure>
   <img src="/img/customer-support-workforce-routing/image6.png" alt="Different issues with different priorities"> <figcaption align="middle"><i>Different issues with different priorities</i></figcaption>